deepworks-net/utilities.webdna/ROADMAP.md

 This is a living document and will be updated as it gets closer to v1.0.0 and enters beta

+- [ ] There will be a 'shared' script that will contain shared defaults, function definitions and general functionality
+    - [ ]
 - [ ] There is a script that can be run to download the files needed to install WebDNA based on version
     - [ ] The script will check for required packages to download and unzip WebDNA and install them
     - [ ] The script will uninstall the required packages at the end, but only if they were installed by the script